This is a story of serendipity working its magic for me to explore Munsyari without any specific plan for the same.

 Prakash and Bhandari, the hotel and dhaba owner respectively helped me navigate this forgettable period, making porridge for me and encouraging me to fight it out.

 Finally, after two or three days the weather cleared and my body rejoiced too.
 I was startled to see shopping complexes being built in the market alongside old mud and stone homes.
-I started going for long strolls and saw the sights at a leisure pace, sampling local food in the process.
+I started going for long strolls and saw the sights of Munsyari (also Munsiyari) at a leisurely pace, sampling local food in the process.

 Nanda Devi Temple

 A short walk of around three kilometres will take you to this unpretentious temple.
 The path after crossing Munsyari town is lined with thick forests on both sides of the road.
-The scintillating views once inside the sanctuary of the temple feel like divinity.
+The scintillating views once inside the sanctuary of the temple feel divine.
 Flowers of various shapes and sizes abound amid lush greenery in the vast open grounds of the temple.
-The place is blessed with glorious views of Panchachuli peaks and they feel within touching distance on a clear day.
+The place is blessed with glorious views of Panchachuli peaks that feel within touching distance on a clear day.

 Tribal Heritage Museum